 If you suspect the problem is with the sewers, and away from your property boundaries, then it is a good idea to get in touch with your water company who will inspect and repair as necessary.

 However, if you suspect that the problem is within the boundaries of your property, you need to take action.
 The best idea, initially, is to speak to a company that can conduct a full survey to discover exactly where the problem is, the extent of it, and how best to fix it.
+If worst comes to worst, and you have a sewage leak, contact us for a full sewage cleanup service.

 Our CCTV drain surveys are perfect for you if you are trying to locate a problem with your drains.
 Using our industry leading technology, we can reach extremely long lengths, without the need for costly and time consuming excavation.

-We can provide you with a full survey, detailing exactly where any issues (such as blockages or cracks in the pipework) are present, and we can even highlight problems before they happen.
+We can provide you with a full sewage map survey, detailing exactly where any issues (such as blockages or cracks in the pipework) are present, and we can even highlight problems like leaks before they happen.
 We can show you a live feed using our sophisticated CCTV equipment, and also provide you with a digital file for help in planning any work that is required, or providing evidence to insurance companies.

 We can be with you within two hours of your call, and our highly trained staff in a friendly and professional manner to produce a survey that will not only provide you with information about your drains, but also a list of recommended next steps, if we feel that further work is needed.
 Get in touch with us today.